Does Alcoholism Affect Cognitive Function?

 Identifying Cognitive Problems in Chronic Alcoholics

 There is no doubt that alcohol has major effects on your brain and body.
-Studies do show that for most alcoholics who stop drinking, any cognitive impairments they may have developed will improve after a period of abstinence.
+Studies show that for most alcoholics who stop drinking, any cognitive impairments they may have developed will improve after abstinence.
 However, some do develop life-long cognitive function issues.
 It is never too late to get help.
 The sooner a person enters treatment and detoxes, the better chance they have of bouncing back from the effects of alcoholism.

 Treatment for Chronic Alcoholism and Alcohol Abuse